gsi102/haiku-oracle/README.md

-# Haiku-oracle
+# Haiku Oracle Telegram Bot

 Frontend.
 The Web-app is adaptated for the internal TG browser.

-The pet project.
 The telegram bot @haikuoraclebot (link: https://t.me/haikuoraclebot ) sends you a Japanese haiku in two languages and on the chosen topic.

 # Stack